lakubuDavid/Noon/README.md

 ## Synopsis

-*Due to a mix of curiosity and boredom, I asked mywself "Can I make a website in C?" but as I could only setup a C++ project I decided to go for it and to accelerate the development time I decided to add Lua to accelerate it.*
+*Due to a mix of curiosity and boredom, I asked my self "Can I make a website in C?" but as I could only set up a C++ project I decided to go for it and to accelerate the development time I decided to add Lua.*

-*So that's what I did,sacrificing part of my time,sleep and mental health to achive this weird objective using as language that only an elite that has sold itself to the devil can pretend to master 20% of it.*
+*So that's what I did,sacrificing part of my time,sleep and mental health to achieve this weird objective using as language that only an elite that has sold itself to the devil can pretend to master 20% of it.*

 ## Description